FanWu-david/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What went well**

-- What part of this project are you most satisfied with?
+- What part of this project are you most satisfied with? going over such a full project

 **b.
 What you would improve**

-- If you had another iteration, what would you improve or redesign?
+- If you had another iteration, what would you improve or redesign? more time to think about design and skeleton
 **c.
 Key takeaway**

 - What is one important thing you learned about designing systems or working with AI on this project?
+    AI as a tool need good design to lead